PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 It's clear that these users are seeing the value in your app, but something is holding them back from becoming passionate users.
 Usually, only one or two things are in their way, so these users will be the easiest to convert into fanatics who champion your product.

-To find out what their problems are, look at their response to the question `"How can we improve our app for you?"`.
-Make a note of the common themes – the next step is to address them.
+To find out what their problems are, look at their response to the question `"How can we improve our app for you?" and make a note of the common themes.

 ### Step 4: Reprioritize your roadmap

-Now that understand your app's most important benefits and missing features, the next step is to reprioritize your roadmap.
+Now that you understand your app's most important benefits and missing features, the next step is to reprioritize your roadmap.

 You need to continue improving the app's main benefits while also addressing the problems your users mentioned.
 Rahul Vohra, founder of Superhuman, explains why this is important: